Call now for your free quote: 800-891-5824

 Aside from the practices of Lincoln and New York Life, can you efficiently obtain longer benefit period durations?
 Sure.
 You absolutely can.

-Nationwide CareMatters II and Securian SecureCare III will provide you with 7 years or 8 years of coverage without reducing your monthly LTC benefits significantly, and OneAmerica will provide Unlimited lifetime LTC benefits.
+Nationwide CareMatters II and Securian SecureCare IV will provide you with 7 years or 8 years of coverage without reducing your monthly LTC benefits significantly, and OneAmerica will provide Unlimited lifetime LTC benefits.
 You will certainly pay more to get lifetime Unlimited LTC benefits with OneAmerica, though.

 You will not pay that much more premium however, to move to 7 or 8 years with Nationwide or Securian, however.